 Fujifilm embeds the number of shutter actuations in image metadata.
-You can check the number of shots that your X-H1 has taken up to now by uploading a recent image to the online shutter count app.
+You can check the number of shots that your X-H1 has taken up to now by uploading a recent image to the free online shutter count finder app.

 Is completely silent shooting possible with the Fujifilm X-H1?